jembi/dhis2-tracker-populator/README.md

 * Attributes: The uid of the attribute prepended with the string `A|`.
 * Data elements: The uid of the data element prepended with the string `DE|`.
 * Each line in the CSV corresponds to an event.
-* If the tracked entity exists already (there is a unique attribute), other atrributes will not be updated
+* If the tracked entity exists already (there is a unique attribute), other attributes will not be updated
 * If the tracked entity is already enrolled into the program, the application will continue on to adding the event
 * There is no restriction on the number of events added to a program for a particular tracked entity, and multiple identical events can be added (for example if the same csv file is operated on more than once)
 * The application assumes that there is only one unique attribute per tracked entity (this is determined by the application at run time from the DHIS2 resources api)